asdru22/Burgeon/wiki/burgeon.typ

     ),
     pb: false,
 )[
-    A Cobbler grows from a #baby_cobbler.txt placed in an #etched_vase.txt.
+    Obtained from grown #(baby_cobbler.txt-param)[Baby Cobblers] placed in an #etched_vase.txt.
 When they grow, they will have a #damp_notes.txt in their mouth.
 Items in the Cobbler's mouth can be removed with #inputs.attack.
 Cobblers can't be removed from their vase by clicking #inputs.attack, they can only be removed if the vase is broken or powered by redstone.
 You can feed it items with #inputs.use to combine them into new ones.
 Cobblers only have 2 slots.
 Items can be removed by tickling it with a #feather.txt.\
 ]
 If items corresponding to a recipe are in its mouth, it will start combining them.
 #align(